 Yes… Homeschoolers just have to be a little more creative when it comes to making friends.
 This can require more effort on the part of the homeschooler to meet and make friends with other kids and to find people who share your interests and values.

-There are lots of other homeschoolers out there looking to meet homeschoolers and I’ve got some great tips for them on how to make friends.
+There are many others out there looking to meet homeschoolers, and I’ve got some great tips for them on how to make friends when homeschooled.

 How do homeschoolers make friends: 15 ways